Kulman Ghising in ending power cuts in Nepal

 By NLRC Staff, February 2019Contents

-Over almost a decade, Nepal endured long power cuts, which lasted up to 16 hours a day during the dry seasons.
+For over almost a decade, Nepal endured long power cuts, which lasted up to 16 hours a day during the dry seasons.
 The power outages severely disrupted the normal life of people and added further strain to a country recovering from a decade-long insurgency.
 When Kulman Ghising was appointed to lead the country's only power utility, he efficiently managed the utility's operations to end the power cuts entirely throughout the country.

 The problem and the solution